Enalean/tuleap-documentation-en/languages/en/user-guide/tql/cross-tracker-search.rst

 To provide both conditions, you must use ``AND`` between them.
 There is no restriction for the order of the conditions.
 For example: ``FROM @project.category = 'Type::Helpdesk' AND @tracker.name = 'request'``

+Note that Tuleap's permissions apply when selecting trackers and projects: projects and trackers you don't have access to are ignored.
+If you don't have read permission for any tracker selected by the ``FROM`` expression, an error message will be displayed.

 ``ORDER BY``
 ''''''''''''